Powerhorse vs Westinghouse

 Who Should Choose Westinghouse?

-Westinghouse is the stronger choice for most generator shoppers.
-Its Tier A reliability rating (95 out of 100) provides a level of confidence that is hard to overlook, particularly for buyers who depend on a generator for emergency backup or frequent use.
-The brand's average value score of 7.0 suggests that buyers generally get solid performance relative to what they pay, and its practical features score of 6.1 indicates that real-world usability is a design priority.
+Westinghouse is the stronger choice for most generator buyers.
+Its Tier A reliability rating (95 out of 100) provides confidence that these machines are built to last, and its average value score of 7.0 indicates that buyers generally get solid performance relative to what they pay.
+Whether someone needs a compact inverter for camping or a large dual-fuel unit for whole-home backup, Westinghouse's 54-model catalog offers options across virtually every use case.

 Score Breakdown